My Love Is Like...Wo: Commercial performance

 In the United States, "My Love Is Like...Wo" debuted on the Billboard Hot 100 at number 81 on the issue dated June 28, 2003.
 The song reached its peak position of number 13 on the chart dated September 6, 2003, spending four consecutive weeks at its peak.
 It spent 20 consecutive weeks altogether on the chart and became Mýa's fifth non-consecutive top 40 solo hit on that chart.
-On Billboard's Hot R&B/Hip-Hop Songs chart, the single debuted at number 62 on June 21, 2003, peaking at number 17 on August 23, 2003.
+On Billboard's Hot R&B/Hip-Hop Singles & Tracks chart, the single debuted at number 62 on June 21, 2003, peaking at number 17 on August 23, 2003.
 It spent a total of 19 consecutive weeks on the chart and became Mýa's sixth non-consecutive top 40 solo hit on that chart.

 Elsewhere, "My Love Is Like...Wo" became a modest hit.
 The single debuted and peaked at number 33 on the UK Singles Chart for the week of September 14, 2003, dropping to number 53 the following week before falling off the top 75.
 It debuted on the Irish Singles Chart at number 36 on September 11, 2003, and it remained on the chart for one week.
 In Australia, "My Love Is Like...Wo" debuted and peaked at number 25 on the ARIA Singles Chart during the week of September 1, 2003, spending three consecutive weeks at its peak position and 12 weeks in the top 50.
 The song debuted at number 49 in New Zealand for the week of September 21, 2003, peaking at number 33 six weeks later.

 Music video

 The song's music video was featured on MTV's Making the Video.
 The video was filmed and directed by Paul Hunter, who had previously worked with Mýa on "Lady Marmalade" (2001) with Christina Aguilera, Pink, Lil' Kim, and Missy Elliott.
 His concept for the video was to have Mýa act as a one-woman show.
-Although this initially was not Mýa's vision or idea for the song's video, she agreed to it.
+Although this initially was not Mýa's vision or idea for the song's video, she reluctantly agreed to it.
+She envisioned a scenario, in which she and her crew of "pimped-out females," dress up a la the Nicholas Brothers, in tuxes, hold canes and smoke expensive cigars.
+Adding her own twist, Mýa also imagined them wearing fishnets and hot pants.
+She had pictured herself racily giving her male lead a "classy, Broadwayesque lapdance" to show him that her "love and ass is like WO!"
 However, she did voice her opinion in the styling of the video from the many different costumes changes.
 She came up with the ideas of the pimpstress and gangster look.
 In the video, Mýa smoked a cigar, then displayed her tap-dancing during the song's breakdown as well.
 The dance sequence in the video was choreographed by Travis Payne.
 The video was released on May 29, 2003.